aurvl/Projects/Unemployment/unempl_policy.md

-# Analysis of Employment Policy Guidance for 2024
+# Phillips Curve Analysis and Policy Guidance for Europe 2024

 ## Description